 Transportation in Moffitt Beach Campground

-There are only two vehicles allowed parked per camping site.
+Once you get to Moffitt Beach, it is best to leave your RV or motorhome at the campground and walk or ride a bike because the roads are just not RV friendly.
+Only two vehicles are allowed per campsite.
 Any other additional vehicles must pay for a parking permit and park in the campground's designated parking areas.

 Campgrounds and parking in Moffitt Beach Campground

 Moffitt Beach Campground has 88 spacious waterfront campsites.
 These sites are located directly on the waterfront, giving campers easy access for boating and other water activities.
 Waterfront sites are one of the most preferred campsites; therefore, they're often the first ones to be reserved.
 Since all sites are also available on a first-come, first-served basis after the reservation period ends if you're hoping to get a waterfront site, be sure to make your reservation well in advance.